Visual Studio Code

 There are two ways to use VS Code on the FSU HPC:

-- Run VS Code on your local workstation and connect to an HPC compute node through an SSH tunnel.
+- Run VS Code on your local workstation and connect directly to an HPC compute node through an SSH tunnel.

 VS Code in Open OnDemand#